» RHEL Requirements for Terraform Enterprise

 » Install Requirements

-- Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 or later.
+- Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 through 18.x (Docker v19.x is currently unsupported.)
 The later versions are not available in the standard RHEL yum repositories.

-- For Docker EE, there are explicit RHEL instructions to follow: https://docs.docker.com/install/linux/docker-ee/rhel/
+- For Docker EE, these are the explicit RHEL instructions to follow.

 - For Docker from RHEL extras, the following should enable the RHEL extras repository: